kurucaner/kurucaner/README.md

 ## Hi there!
-I'm Caner, a passionate software engineer! 👋
+I'm Caner, a passionate Software Engineer! 👋
 I'm extremely passionate about software development and engineering.
 With a strong background in full-stack development, I love creating innovative solutions and bringing ideas to life through code.

 🔥 Here are some of the projects I've worked on that I'm really proud of: